OdogunCaroline/Supermarket-Sales-Analysis/README/READEME.md

 ### Description of Columns
 - 	Invoice id : Computer generated sales slip invoice identification number
-- Branch: Branch of supercenter (3 branches are available identified by A, B and C).
+- Branch: Branch of supermarket (3 branches are available identified by A, B and C).
-- City: Location of supercenters.
+- City: Location of supermarkets.
 - Customer type: Type of customers, recorded by Members for customers using member card and Normal for without member card.
 - Gender: Gender type of customer
 - Product line: General item categorization groups - Electronic accessories, Fashion accessories, Food and beverages, Health and beauty, Home and lifestyle, Sports and travel.